hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_pod_identity.html.markdown

 The following arguments are supported:

-* `cluster_id` - (Required) The ID of the Managed Kubernetes Cluster in which to create the pod identity.
+* `cluster_id` - (Required) The ID of the Managed Kubernetes Cluster in which to create the Pod Identity.
 Changing this forces a new resource to be created.

 * `pod_identity` - (Optional) One or more `pod_identity` blocks as defined below.
 At least one of `pod_identity` and `exception` should be specified.